MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-autopilot/demonstrate-deployment-on-vm.md

    ![Windows setup](images/winsetup7.png)

-Once the installation is complete, sign in and verify that you are at the Windows 10 desktop, then create your first checkpoint.
+Once the installation is complete, sign in and verify that you are at the Windows 10 desktop, then create your first Hyper-V checkpoint.
+Checkpoints are used to restore the VM to a previous state.
 You will create multiple checkpoints throughout this process, which can be used later to go through the process again.

    ![Windows setup](images/winsetup8.png)